calderonalexis/Resume/README.md

 ## _Overview_

 I am an experienced Engineer with hands on experience in routing & switching, network security and wireless network.
 For over 4 years of success in implementation and operation of LAN/WAN networks, management, design, providing network engineering, technical support services and facilitating the upgrading network components as well as securing their hardening.

 On other hand, my goals are focused on the performance, automation and operation of data and security platform through my training and professional experience.

 ## _Work Experience_

-### IT Specialist Support
+#### IT Specialist Support

-Rotter & Krauss LTDA           |           August 2018 – December 2018           |           Santigo, RM, Chile
+Rotter & Krauss LTDA | Santigo, RM, Chile | August 2018 – December 2018

-Responsibilities:
+Responsibilities // :

   - Responsible for supporting Unix and Linux servers.
   - Identifying network problems by checking log events and working with Meraki, FortiGate 100D, and Cisco products such as switches & ASA NG-Firewall.